 Best Uses: Cooking real meals with fresh ingredients.

-Hard-anodized aluminum is the bees knees when it comes to an all-around top choice for camping usage.
+Hard-anodized aluminum is the bee's knees when it comes to an all-around top choice for camping usage.
 It's also a popular choice for home-based cookware as well.
-It conducts heat evenly, is lightweight, and easy to clean, especially when coated with a non-stick finish, like many of the sets we tested.
+It conducts heat evenly, is lightweight, and easy to clean, especially when coated with a non-stick finish, as many of the sets we tested.
 It is durable and resists abrasions, but you will have to be more mindful of anything with a non-stick coating.
-Because it disperses heat more uniformly across the cookware's surface, it is a better choice for cooking meals with fresh ingredients, or temperature-sensitive foods like eggs.
-It is also an efficient heat conductor, which helps to save fuel, allowing fast-packers and solo travelers to further shed weight in order to move quickly.
+Because it disperses heat more uniformly across the cookware's surface, it is a better choice for cooking meals with fresh ingredients or temperature-sensitive foods like eggs.
+It is also an efficient heat conductor, which helps to save fuel, allowing fast-packers and solo travelers to further shed weight to move quickly.

 Pros: Astoundingly lightweight.
 The thin wall construction allows pots/pans to heat quickly.